alicolville/Weight-Tracker/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate Link: https://www.paypal.me/yeken

 Allow registered users of your website to track their weight and relevant body measurements.
 History can be displayed in both tables & charts.
+Support for BMI, BMR, Calorie Intake, Macronutrients and much more!

 == Description ==

 = Core Features =

-An easy to use plugin that allows registered users of your website to track their weight and relevant body measurements.
-Their history can be displayed in both tables, charts, widgets and various shortcodes.
-Simply place the tag [weight-loss-tracker] on a given page and the user is presented with a tabbed form to enter a date (UK or US), weight and notes for that entry.
-When the person saves their entry the data table and graph are refreshed.
-The plugin also allows users to specify their target weight which is drawn on the chart as a comparison.
-If data is entered for an existing date, then the previous entry is simply updated.
-The graph is shown when there are two or more entries.
+An easy to use plugin that allows your users to track their weight and relevant body measurements.
+Their entries can be seen in various ways, charts, tables, shortcodes and widgets.
+The user is able to set targets and modify their weight entries.

-The following weight formats are supported:

-* Metric (Kg)
-* Imperial - Stones & Pounds
-* Imperial - Pounds only

-Also supports the following tags:

- * [wlt] - main weight loss tracker tool
- * [wlt-weight-diff] - total weight lost by the logged in member
- * [wlt-weight-start] - start weight of the logged in member
- * [wlt-weight-most-recent] - end weight of the logged in member
- * [wlt-weight-diff-from-target] - difference from target
- * [wlt-target] - user's target weight (if specified)

-	Pro Shortcodes:

- * [wlt-chart] - Displays a chart
- * [wlt-form] - Displays a form
- * [wlt-table] - Displays a data table
- * [wlt-recent-bmi] - Displays the user's BMI for most recent weight
- * [wlt-total-lost] - Total lost / gained by the entire community.
- * [wlt-league-table] - Show a league table of weight loss users.
- * [wlt-progress-bar] - Show a progress bar indicating progress towards target weight.
- * [wlt-reminder] - This allows you to display reminder messages for users to add a target weight or weight / measurement entry for the day.
- * [wlt-message] - Allows you to display messages to users when they consecutively gain or lose weight.
+The admin area features a rich user interface to allow site owners and personal trainers interact with their user base and help them achieve their goals.

+Support for US/UK date formats as well as Imperial and Metric measurements.

+For further information read our documentation:

 [Weight Loss Tracker Website - Shortcode guide](https://weight.yeken.uk/shortcodes "Weight Loss Tracker Website - Shortcode guide")

+= Pro Plus Version =

+* All of the features that come with a standard Pro license.
+* **Basal Metabolic Rate (BMR) calculations per user**.
+Shortcodes and extended admin screens to display a user's BMR.
+For further information on BMR and how it is calculated visit our calculations page.
+* **Harris Benedict formula**.
+Shortcodes and extended admin screens to a view a person's calorie intake required to maintain and lose weight.
+For further information on Harris Benedict Formula and how it is calculated visit our calculations page.
+* **Recommended calorie intake per meal time**.
+Shortcodes and extended admin screens to recommend how a person should split their daily calorie intake across meals.
+For further information on how this is calculated please visit our calculations page.
+* **Macronutrients Calculator**.
+Shortcodes and extended admin screens to recommend how their calorie consumption should be split into fats, carbohydrates and proteins.
+For further information on the Macronutrients Calculator and how these calculations are performed please visit our calculations page.
+* **Additional user preference fields**.
+Additional user preference fields and shortcodes to display them: Activity Level, Date of Birth and Gender.

 = Pro Version =

-Our Pro version has now been released!
-If you upgrade, you get the additional features:

 * **Admin can view, edit and delete user data.** Various tools for viewing user's graphs, tables of entries, BMI, targets, weight lost / gained stats and much more.
 * **CSV and JSON exports** for all data or a particular user.